 - Pre-requisite/pre-nursing courses: courses that must be completed prior to applying to Nursing school.

 - RN to BSN: A competitive degree completion program for graduates of an ADN program who hold an active RN license and are now seeking to complete a BSN.

-- Accelerated BSN program: an accelerated BSN is traditional a full-time program, that fast tracks a student to a BSN degree.
-Some ABSN program, require the student to have earned a Bachelor’s degree in another field.
+- Accelerated BSN program: an accelerated BSN is traditionally a full-time program, that fast-tracks a student to a BSN degree.
+Some ABSN programs, require the student to have earned a Bachelor’s degree in another field.

-Title: Registered Nurse to Bachelor of Science in Nursing
+Registered Nurse (RN) to Bachelor of Science in Nursing (BSN)

-- Research multiple associate degree in nusing (ADN) programs.
+- Research multiple associate degree in nursing (ADN) programs.

 - Complete the prerequisite coursework and other requirements.

 - Apply, start, and earn your associate degree in nursing.